Below are general guidelines for setting up self-directed cloud hosting.

 - Sign up for a free Tier account.
 This is free for one year and a good way to test. https://aws.amazon.com/free/?nc2=h_l2_cc

-- Choose the virtual server hosting product you want to try.
+- Choose the virtual server hosting product to try.
 We selected EC2 Amazon and received a key pair consisting of a public key stored by AWS and a private key stored by us.
-Together, the key pair allows you to securely connect to the unique cloud server (called an instance).
+Together, the key pair allows users to securely connect to the unique cloud server (called an instance).

-- For Windows AMIs, the private key file is required to obtain the password used to log into your instance.
+- For Windows AMIs, the private key file is required to obtain the password used to log into the instance.

-- For Linux AMIs, the private key file allows you to securely SSH into your instance.
+- For Linux AMIs, the private key file allows users to securely SSH into the instance.

 - Log in to the Amazon Web Service Account.